Mahillo97/ProblemathAPI/README.md

-# API-Churn
+# Problemath APIREST
-Python Flask API to execute real time churn prection over Arsys customers base
+Python Flask API to develop an API REST for a webpage that is intended to be a repository of math problems in latex.
+That will let you compile a sheet of problems.